 People like to rub the statue of Juliet’s right breast for luck.
 I didn’t partake; call me a pessimist.

-There were also heaps of love locks here, which I must say I’m kind of impartial to.
+There were also heaps of love locks here.

 After walking around the city, we stopped for a coffee.
 This is what an iced coffee in Italy looks like.
 They don’t mess around, this is a martini glass full of only the good stuff.